 Participation in the Plan does not guarantee that contributions and the investment return on contributions, if any, will be adequate to cover future tuition and other higher education expenses or that a beneficiary will be admitted to or continue to attend an eligible educational institution.

 The material is provided for general and educational purposes only, and is not intended to provide legal, tax, or investment advice, or for use to avoid penalties that may be imposed under U.S. federal tax laws.
 This material is not an offer or solicitation of any offer to buy any securities.
 Any offer to sell units within the Plans may only be made by the Program Disclosure Statement and Participation Agreement relating to the Plan.

 Every individual's tax situation is different, and it is important to consult a qualified tax advisor regarding the application of the Plan's benefits to your own individual situation.

 There is no guarantee that any investment portfolio will achieve its investment goals.
 The value of an account will go up or down based on the performance of the Portfolio in which the account is invested.
 When funds are withdrawn, they may have more or less value than the total contributions made to the account.
 Past investment performance is no guarantee of future results.

 Investment Products: Not FDIC Insured.
-No Bank, Federal or State Guarantee.
+No Bank Guarantee.
 May Lose Value.